-Transient killer whales have straighter dorsal fins and only two types of saddle markings.
+Transient killer whales have straighter dorsal fins and have primarily solid white saddle patches.
 They live throughout the coastal waters of the Pacific Northwest in small groups.
-Transient killer whales’ diets are more varied and can include seals, sea lions, porpoises, dolphins, squid and other whales.
+Transient killer whales’ diets are more varied and can include squid and other marine mammals such as seals, sea lions, porpoises, dolphins, and other whale species.

 Offshore Killer Whales

-Offshore killer whales have rounded dorsal fins and are generally smaller than the other types of killer whales.
-They have the largest range and can occur up to 9 miles offshore.
+Offshore killer whales have rounded dorsal fins, a variety of saddle patch patterns, and are generally smaller than the other types of killer whales.
+They are seen in large groups and have the largest range that can occur up to 9 miles offshore.
 Offshore killer whales eat fish, including sharks.